-Non-officers employed by institutes of technology are eligible to join the Scheme.
-Membership of the Scheme is compulsory for any person who is eligible to join it.
+If you are appointed to a pensionable post with an institute of technology you are eligible to join the Scheme.
+Membership of the Scheme is compulsory for any officer who is eligible to join it.
+Membership of the Scheme is also open to certain fixed term and part-time officers subject to certain conditions.